 What a huge difference!

 It’s like a library of fabric.
 I could cry.

-Yes, I realize that being so excited over something like this pretty much makes it clear how badly I need a life outside my craft room, but I am seriously happy that I found that fabulous blog post.
-Considering I spend the better part of my days knee deep in fabric and craft supplies, her idea has certainly made my life a whole lot easier.Pin It
+Yes, I realize that being so excited over something like this pretty much makes it clear how badly I need a life outside my craft room, but still… I am happy.
+Considering I spend the better part of my days knee deep in fabric and craft supplies, this idea has certainly made my life a whole lot easier.1